bchiang7/v4/src/content/jobs/Upstatement/index.md

 url: 'https://www.upstatement.com/'
 ---

-- Write modern, performant, maintainable code for diverse web projects
+- Write modern, performant, maintainable code for a diverse array of client and internal projects
-- Interface with small multi-disciplinary teams of designers, producers, and engineers on various client projects
+- Work with a variety of different languages, platforms, frameworks, and content management systems such as JavaScript, TypeScript, PHP, Gatsby, React, Craft, Wordpress, Prismic, and Netlify
-- Provide software engineering expertise where applicable
+- Communicate and interface with multi-disciplinary teams of engineers, designers, producers, and clients on a daily basis